earthspay/earths-documentation/en/waves-oracles/how-to-create-an-oracle.md

 $ npm run start
 ```

-In [Waves Explorer](/waves-explorer/about-waves-explorer.md) we can see data transaction with exchange rates in the format that we wanted (fig. 1):
+In [Waves Explorer](/waves-explorer/about-waves-explorer.md) we can see the data transaction with exchange rates in the format that we wanted (fig. 1):

 <img src="img/5_transaction_in_explorer.png" width="700"/>